jerryagenyi/sul-messaging-epic/ci-structure/README.md

-# ⚙️ SkilledUp.Life CI/CD Foundation
+# ⚙️ SkilledUp.Life CI/CD Structure

 ## 🔍 Purpose

 This folder contains the standardized CI/CD configurations, workflows, and setup guides used across SkilledUp.Life projects.
 It is designed to enforce consistency and automation for both frontend (Vue) and backend (Laravel) codebases.
+This modular structure serves as a reusable hub of CI logic for long-term scalability.

 👉 Original focus on the Messaging Epic (TDD/BDD) remains documented in the main repo for future reference.